-The company has stepped up its presentations in home - particularly in bath, bed and window, chairman and ceo Rick Dreiling told analysts during this morning's quarterly conference call.
+The company has stepped up its presentations in home - particularly in bath, bed and window, chairman and ceo Rick Dreiling told analysts during last week's quarterly conference call.
 "We think there's a lot of sales opportunity."

 However, during the fourth quarter shoppers were careful with their money, which suppressed sales in seasonal and home, he said.